 The solution was developed by the Massachusetts Institute of Technology’s Operations Research Center.
 Software that was developed to analyze student rider information and traffic patterns, calculated an enormous number of possible routes.
 It took 30 minutes to determine the best ones.

-BPS was able to cut 1 million miles and 50 buses from its operations and get down to 650 routes per day, amounting to a savings of between $3 million and $5 million for the 2018 academic year.
+BPS was able to cut 1 million miles and 50 buses from its operations and get down to 650 routes per day, amounting to a savings of $3-$5 million for the 2018 academic year.